-The Master of Engineering (MEng) degree in Biomedical Engineering is a professional Master’s Degree program for students who are focused on a career in the medical device and technology field.
+The Master of Engineering (MEng) degree in Biomedical Engineering with a focus in medical devices is a professional Master’s Degree program for students who are focused on a career in the medical device and technology field.

 The 32-credit individually-designed curriculum provides students with a rigorous graduate education in biomedical engineering.
 Professional-level project experience prepares students for careers in the medical device field.
 Students in the MEng degree program develop deep technical skills through advanced biomedical engineering courses and are exposed to issues related to product development, intellectual property and commercialization.
 In addition, students complete a practicum, a program requirement fulfilled through our Advanced Biomedical Design and Development course (BE 695), which engages students with the clinical community to identify and develop novel engineering solutions to medical problems.

 - BE 694: Biomedical and Clinical Needs Finding